-The extent of the Cambridge Green Belt within the administrative area of Cambridge City Council is set out on the policies map.
-New development in the Green Belt will not be approved except in very special circumstances, in line with Green Belt policy in the National Planning Policy Framework.
+The extent of the Cambridge Green Belt within the administrative area of Cambridge City Council is set out on the Policies Map.
+New development in the Green Belt will only be approved in line with Green Belt policy in the National Planning Policy Framework (2012).

-- 2.49 The Green Belt preserves the unique setting and special character of the city and includes green corridors that penetrate deep into the urban and historic heart of Cambridge.
+2.51 The Green Belt preserves the unique setting and special character of the city and includes green corridors that penetrate deep into the urban and historic heart of Cambridge.
 It is a key component in providing for active and passive sport and recreation, for amenity and biodiversity.
 A significant proportion of the Cambridge Green Belt within the city's boundaries is in agricultural use.
-The Green Belt is one of the key elements that contribute to the symbiotic relationship between high quality of life, place and economic success of Cambridge. - 2.50 The purposes of the Cambridge Green Belt are set out in Table 2.4 below:
+The Green Belt is one of the key elements that contribute to the symbiotic relationship between high quality of life, place and economic success of Cambridge.

+2.52 The purposes of the Cambridge Green Belt are set out in Table 2.4 below: